Threaded-Field-Lines Model for the Low Solar Corona Powered by the Alfven Wave Turbulence: MHD Equations for the Transition Region, Solar Corona and Inner Heliosphere

 where, for a hydrogen plasma, $N_e=N_i=\rho/m_p$, $m_p$ being the proton mass.
 In addition to the standard effects, the above equations account for the radiation energy loss from an optically thin plasma, $Q_{\rm rad}=N_eN_i\Lambda_R(T_e)$, a possible difference in the electron and ion temperatures, $T_{e,i}$, the electron heat conduction parallel to the magnetic field lines equals:

 where $m_e$ and $e$ are the electron mass and charge correspondingly, $\Lambda_C$ being the Coulomb logarithm.
+Eq.~6 is applied only at lower heliocentric distances, $R<6R_\sun$.
+Above this region, at $R>6R_\sun$, we apply ``collisionless'' heat conduction in the manner described by \cite{vanderholst13}.

 The energy exchange between electron and ions is parameterized via the energy exchange rate, $\frac{\nu_{ei}}{N_i}= \frac{2\sqrt{m_e}\Lambda_{C} (e^2/\varepsilon_0)^2 }{ 3 m_p(2\pi k_BT_e)^{3/2}}$, as this is usually done.
 The Alfv\'en wave turbulence pressure, $P_A=(w_-+w_+)/2$, and dissipation rate, $\Gamma_-w_-+\Gamma_+w_+$, are applied in the above equations.
 Herewith, $w_{\pm}$ are the energy densities for the turbulent waves propagating along the magnetic field vector ($w_+$) or in the opposite direction ($w_-$).
 The turbulence energy dissipation (see Eqs.\ref{eq:energy}-\ref{eq:electron}) is split into electron and ion heating.
-For simplicity, we assume a constant fraction of energy, $f_p\approx0.6$, dissipated into ions, the problems caused by this assumption are discussed below.
+The ion heating fraction, $f_p$, is quantified using the physics-based model for partitioning energy between ions and electrons (see \cite{vanderholst13} and the papers cited therein).
 At higher densities as in the low corona, we assume $T_e=T_i$ and use the single-temperature energy equation for electron and ions, to improve the computational efficiency:

 where $P=P_e+P_i=2N_ik_BT$.
 We use the equation of state, $P_{e,i}=N_{e,i}k_BT_{e,i}$ for the coronal plasma with the polytropic index, $\gamma=\frac53$.
 To complete the model, the equation describing propagation, reflection and dissipation of turbulent waves has been derived in \cite{vanderholst13} following the approach as adopted in \cite{vell93} \cite{tu95}, \cite{dmit02}, \cite{chan09} and \cite{chan09a}):